 This keyboard is rather large and due to its split design, it can take even more space than a typical keyboard.
 The maximum length of the cable between both parts is about 20 inches (50.8cm).

 This split keyboard has an ergonomic design, but can take some time to get used to.
-Also, it doesn't have any incline settings or a wrist rest, which is disappointing.
+Also, it doesn't have any incline settings or a wrist rest like the Matias Ergo Pro, which is disappointing.
 The keyboard is tilted to the back, making it quite uncomfortable for the wrists, especially during long periods of typing.
 You can purchase two wrist rests on Kinesis' website, but they aren't included in the box with the keyboard.
+For even better ergonomics, check out the split ErgoDox EZ.
 If you don't like a split board design, check out the curved Logitech K860.

 The cables are thin and don't feel very durable.
 There's also a cable linking both keyboard halves.
 It's 20 inches long (50.8cm), but the default separation is about 12 inches (30cm).
 If you want to increase it further, you can open up the cable compartment cover and thread the cable to your desired length.